aoeldemann/fluent10g/README.md

 #### Which Xilinx Vivado version should I use to build the FPGA bitstream?

-We developed FlueNT10G using Xilinx Vivado v2017.2.
+FlueNT10G has been tested to build with the Xilinx Vivado 2018.3 release.

 #### Who is behind FlueNT10G?
 How can I get in touch with the team?